 Hyperspace Arsenal: Regina has three guns; a handgun, a shotgun, and a larger grenade launcher for firing incendiary bullets.
 It's hard to see where she keeps the last two.

 Incredibly Durable Enemies: Even on Normal mode, the raptors are damage sponges when shot with handgun bullets, and they're the weakest enemies in the game besides the Compsognathus.

 To a lesser extent, the poison darts for the shotgun.
 Sure, it costs Resuscitation Packs to make them, but seeing a Therizinosaur convulse in its death spasms from only one shot is an absolutely beautiful sight to behold.

 Instant 180 Degree Turn: Regina can do this to evade enemies.
 It was deliberately introduced to prevent the faster dinosaurs from having an advantage.

 Instant Sedation: The tranquilizer darts except for the "S" versions, which require multiple shots and don't tranquilize the enemy for long.

 Inventory Management Puzzle: You'll have to ration between ammo stocks and medical items often, though the emergency supplies can be stored in green, red, and yellow boxes around the facility, and the boxes are interconnected according to colour code.
 So, for example, if you have opened two yellow boxes and a green box with the right plugs, with one yellow box on the ground floor and another in the Underground, you can access both boxes' contents whichever box you go to, but you cannot access the green box's contents from either of them.

-Item Crafting: You can combine items already procured into new, more powerful items, such as stronger tranquiliser darts or more efficient Med Packs.
-There are even customised components whose only purpose is to be combined in this way.
+Item Crafting: You can combine items already procured into new, more powerful items, such as stronger tranquilizer darts or more efficient Med Packs.
+There are even customized components whose only purpose is to be combined in this way.